mazzitellilean-beep/mazzitellilean-beep/README.md

 ## 📂 Projects

 > 🔧 *I'm in the early stages of building my public portfolio.
 Watch this space — projects are on the way.*
+> 📊 *I'm developing a trading-related project as the final exam for my Programming class.*

 I'm actively looking to start new projects: collaborations, open-source contributions, or anything that puts real problems in front of me.
 If you have an idea and need a motivated partner, reach out.